Doctor Who missing episodes: Continuing search

 In November 2023, film collector John Franklin repeated Vanezis' claims to The Observer, which reported that two more missing episodes had been found, both featuring the first Doctor, and one including the Daleks (hinting that it could be a missing episode of The Daleks' Master Plan), but the owners were reluctant to return them to the BBC.
 He recommended that the BBC implement measures to ensure that those possessing copies of missing episodes would neither have their collections confiscated nor be prosecuted for possessing BBC property, arguing that such protections would encourage more collectors to come forward with salvaged telerecordings.
 However, Franklin later responded to the Observer article by saying it was "a misrepresentation of the conversation between myself and the journalist, and most unhelpful".

-In October 2025, John Franklin, on behalf of Film is Fabulous!, a charitable trust dedicated to preserving film collections across the UK, mentioned a private collector that possessed important film materials, including a missing episode of Doctor Who.
+In October 2025, Franklin, on behalf of Film is Fabulous!
+(FIF), a charitable trust dedicated to preserving film collections across the UK, mentioned a private collector that possessed important film materials, including a missing episode of Doctor Who.
 The collector agreed to have his collection catalogued and scanned, but fell ill and died shortly before it could happen.
-As a result, Film is Fabulous! is asking the courts to have the estate executor allow the previous agreement to go through.
+As a result, Film is Fabulous! asked the courts to have the estate executor allow the previous agreement to go through.
+Franklin also mentioned that "We are aware of several collectors – plural – with several episodes of Doctor Who that are missing from the archive – plural – that are in private collections and with former industry professionals.
+We are aware of those and we are actively discussing their whole collections."
+On 13 March 2026, it was announced that FIF had recovered two missing episodes, Episodes 1 and 3 of The Daleks' Master Plan, from a private collection, marking the first discovery since 2013.
+The restored episodes were released on 3 April 2026.
+According to Justin Smith of FIF: "We know that other episodes are in existence.
+We don't know where they are or who's got them – otherwise we'd be knocking on doors.
+But, yeah, I think there are more.
+The only question is when and where they will come to light."